 So whatever you wish that others would do to you, do also to them, for this is the Law and the Prophets- Matthew 7:12 ESV

-My family was poor and we lived in small towns mostly in the Northwest part of the United States (Alaska, Oregon and a short stint in Utah).
-There were not many minorities in the towns I grew-up in.
+My family was poor and we lived in small towns in Alaska, Oregon and a short stint in Utah.
+There were very few minorities in the towns I grew-up in.
 However, if the town we were living in happened to have a minority population there was a pretty decent chance they lived in the same neighborhood we lived in.
 I don’t recall much, if any real racial tension in those neighborhoods.
-Being equally poor tends to create a bond between kids regardless of race.
+Poverty tends to create a bond between kids regardless of race.

 My parents invited all kinds of different people into our home and nothing was ever really made of it.
 People were just people.
-I don’t recall either of my parents ever using a racial slur but I do remember one of my brothers using one once.
-We learned quickly that sort of thing just didn’t fly.
+I don’t recall either of my parents ever using racial slurs.
+However, I do remember one of my brothers using one once.
+We all learned pretty quickly that sort of thing just didn’t fly.
 All-in-all the way my parents handled issues of race was one thing they did really well.

 Sadly, racism is still very much alive.

 In fact, the problem appears to be getting uglier and more toxic by the day.
 There are reasons for this.
-Unfortunately, there are still those who refuse to let go of sinful attitudes concerning race.
-Contributing even more significantly to the problem, are those in the political realm who have learned that division and stoking racism are an effective tool to bring about political change that really has nothing to do with race or fixing the problem of racism.
+Unfortunately, there are still those (including some Christians) who refuse to let go of sinful attitudes concerning race.
+Further complicating an already thorny problem, are politicians and community organizers who have learned that division and stoking racism are effective tools to raise money and bring about political change that really has nothing to do with race or fixing the problem of racism.

 Commit yourself to judging people only on the content of their character-

-Okay, so that statement is hardly original.
-That said, it’s still the only right and just way to judge another human being.
-Christians must not look at people through a lens of race but as people made in the image of God who have a choice about what they do and how they live.
+Okay, so admittedly the above statement is hardly original.
+That said, it’s still the only right and just way to judge another human being (Matthew 7:1-2).
+Christians must never view others through a lens of race.
+Instead, we should view others as people made in the image of God who have a choice about what they do and how they live.
 Those who live life well and treat others with respect and dignity deserve admiration.
 Those who don’t need our prayers.
 Period.